-From the hustle and bustle of Shibuya in Tokyo to the historic streets of Kyoto, Japan is a dream destination for many Brits.
+From the hustle and bustle of Shibuya in Tokyo to the historic streets of Kyoto, Japan is a dream destination for many UK nationals.
 However, in a country with a history of natural disasters and an expensive medical system it’s important to sort out your travel insurance before you start dreaming of ramen or bullet trains zooming past Mount Fuji.

-Using Travel Insurance in Japan
+Using travel insurance in Japan

-All this means that if anything happens to you on holiday in Japan you can be guaranteed top quality medical care.
+All this means that if anything happens to you on holiday in Japan, you can be guaranteed top quality medical care.
 Additionally, you can usually find English speaking staff in most hospitals.
-However, this system DOES mean that unless you are willing to pay upfront or can show proof of your insurance you might find it very difficult to get treatment.
+However, the system does mean that unless you are willing to pay upfront, or can show proof of your travel insurance, you might find it very difficult to get treatment.

 Things you should look for when buying travel insurance for Japan